 - Books and media, including Interlibrary Loan materials, may be returned in the Library’s book return at the Usdan-facing entrance of Goldfarb Library.

 - Due dates will be updated automatically.
+You will receive an email when your due dates are updated.
 Any fines accrued while the Library is closed will be waived.